top of page

 The restaurant has been here for many years, serving the traditional food of the Island.

-To avoid confusion there are two places side by side here, both with very nice sea views:
+To avoid confusion, there are two places side by side here, both with lovely sea views:

 1) Cafe Rafalet, which is part of the hostal Rafalet